mwbowers/mwbowers.github.io/reference/datagate/datagateado/landing-page-classes.md

 ## Remarks

-The following are the classes provided by **ASNA DataGateAdo** namespace.
+The following are the classes provided by **ASNA DataGate ADO** namespace.

 | Type | Description |